 If there’s one thing we know for sure — especially amid the challenges of today’s pandemic — it’s that people need parks.
 From Detroit’s 1,000-acre Belle Isle Conservancy to the tiny “parklets” of Oakland, CA, parks and nature have revealed themselves as critical to our ability to find respite, connect with others, and engage in civic discourse during this time of great stress and isolation.

 In response to the surging demand for outdoor spaces, cities across the country have invested in creative ways to provide better, healthier access to parks and green space.
-In San Francisco, city officials converted closed public golf courses into public green spaces, and from Oakland to Providence, RI, cities have closed miles of streets to vehicles so that people can exercise and be active at a safe distance.
+In San Francisco, city officials converted closed public golf courses into public green spaces; and from Oakland to Providence, RI, cities have closed miles of streets to vehicles, so that people can exercise and be active at a safe distance.
 Other cities are using parks as yoga studios and are increasingly exploring their use for outdoor classrooms.

 All of these new ways of using space are shedding a light on the vital role that nature plays for people in our cities; but also how in certain communities, not all access to green space is created equal.
 Thankfully, through a network of locally connected partners and advocates — including mayors, city planners, public health advocates, policy experts and nonprofits — 10 Minute Walk, a nationally recognized effort led by The Trust for Public Land, is trying to change that.
 Together, our vision is simple: We want to make sure that 100 percent of people in US cities have access to safe, quality green space within a 10-minute walk by 2050.
 Committing to this 100 percent promise means several things – including clearing a safe path to existing parks, enhancing existing parks and green spaces, or creating brand new parks in neighborhoods that need them most.

-Public opinion only reinforces what we already know: A recent national survey found that 70 percent of city-dwelling Americans agree that local parks and green spaces have bene critical to their physical and mental wellbeing during COVID-19.
+Public opinion only reinforces what we already know: A recent national survey found that 70 percent of city-dwelling Americans agree that local parks and green spaces have been critical to their physical and mental wellbeing during COVID-19.
 Additionally, 71 percent said that their quality of life would improve if they had better access to parks and green spaces within a 10-minute walk of home.

 To achieve this ambitious target, we work with leaders in US cities to raise awareness around the importance of parks and green spaces, and to make them top of mind for the people who are planning the future of our cities.
 Almost 300 cities are making this commitment, and many are showing significant progress towards their 100 percent goal, and doing so through very different initiatives.
 For example: